MattWindle/AstroBlog/src/pages/posts/post-1.md

 image:
   url: "https://images.unsplash.com/photo-1550063873-ab792950096b?q=72&w=1024"
   alt: "A screen with JavaScript Code"
-tags: ["astro", "blogging", "learning in public"]
+tags: ["react", "blogging", "learning in public"]
 ---

 <p class="text-lg mb-4">Are you a web developer eager to build dynamic and interactive user interfaces?
 Look no further than React!
 Developed by Facebook, React has become a popular JavaScript library for creating modern and efficient web applications.
 In this blog post, we'll explore the basics of React and why it's widely embraced by the developer community.</p>